 What Counts As Cheating?

-Cheating can be devastating to a relationship.
+Discovering a cheating partner can be devastating.
 Whether you have been married for 10 years or living together for 6 months, most of us place the utmost trust in our partners to remain committed, faithful and monogamous at all times.

 By what counts as cheating?
 In our digital, constantly connected world, that’s becoming increasingly hard to define.
 For some, cheating is kissing someone or engaging in sexual activity; for others, it’s texting someone else, talking to someone online, or watching porn.
 And for some, this whole thing is still a huge grey area!

 While there may not be an approved checklist for what counts as cheating, we can take a look at other people’s opinions and relationship expectations.
-Spy Equipment UK spoke to a bunch of people in a bid to add clarity to the subject.
+It’s important to know when you can answer yes to the question: “Is It Ethical To Spy On A Cheating Partner?”
+With this in mind, Spy Equipment UK spoke to a bunch of people in a bid to add clarity to the subject.
 Below, is what participants answered!

 Question: In a relationship, what do you think counts as cheating?